jabruniessner/GeoV/README.md

 If you are interested in this, simply run in your terminal `git clone --recursive https://github.com/jabrucohee/GeoV.git` cd to the cloned directory and run `bash Installation.sh`

 ### Windows:
 If you would like to use Windows, there is also an installation script that can be used.
-Again, just run `git clone --recursive https://github.com/jabrucohee/GeoV.git` and then run `Installation.bat`.
+Again, just run `git clone --recursive https://github.com/jabrucohee/GeoV.git` and then run `Installation.ps1`.
 This will create a virtual environement install all the necessary dependencies and compile polyscope.

 ### Mac:
 As already mentioned above, you can try installing all dependencies required and then then start it manually.